tpunt/PHP7-Reference/README.md

 Prior to PHP 7, when a divisor was 0 for either the divide (/) or modulus (%) operators, an E_WARNING would be emitted and `false` would be returned.
-This was nonsensical for an arithmetic operation to return a boolean in some cases, and so the behaviour has been rectified in PHP 7.
+This was nonsensical for an arithmetic operation to return a boolean in some cases, and so the behavior has been rectified in PHP 7.

-The new behaviour causes the divide operator to return a float as either +INF, -INF, or NAN.
+The new behavior causes the divide operator to return a float as either +INF, -INF, or NAN.
 The modulus operator E_WARNING has been removed and (alongside the new `intdiv()` function) will throw a `DivisionByZeroError` exception.
 In addition, the `intdiv()` function may also throw an `ArithmeticError` when valid integer arguments are supplied